Chairman’s statement

 Comment on results

-On the back of the much stronger revenue performance, the trading result of the Group improved significantly.
+On the back of the higher revenue, the trading result of the Group improved by a similar level.

 Why is it important?